frutik/awesome-search/README.md

 # Awesome-search

 I've been building e-commerce search applications for almost ten years.
 Below you can find a list of (some) publications, conferences and books that inspire me.
-Grouped by topic.
+Grouped by topic (If an article fits into multiple topics - it goes into multiple sections).

 :star: Star us on GitHub — it helps!